qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 * For multipart geometry labeling, you can choose the following:

-  * :guilabel:`Label Largest Part Only` to label only the largest part of a multipart geometry (default behavior).
+  * :guilabel:`Label Largest Part Only` to label only the largest visible part of the feature within the current map view.
   * :guilabel:`Label Every Part with Entire Label` to label each part of a multipart geometry with the entire label text.
   * :guilabel:`Split Label Text Lines over Parts` to label each part of a multipart geometry with a corresponding line of the label text.
-    If the multipart geometry has fewer parts than the number of text lines, any remaining lines will be ignored.
+    If the multipart geometry has fewer parts than the number of text lines, any remaining lines will be ignored, while if it has more parts than text lines, the remaining parts will not be labeled.

-  .. note:: **Wrap on Character Configuration**

-    :guilabel:`Split Label Text Lines over Parts` depends on the :guilabel:`Wrap on character` setting in the Formatting tab.
+    :guilabel:`Split Label Text Lines over Parts` operates on the final multiline label text.
+Line breaks can be introduced either by using explicit line breaks (e.g., '\n') or by configuring the :guilabel:`Wrap on character` option in the Formatting tab.
-    If the defined wrap character doesn't match the separator used in the text, splitting will not work.
-    For example, if :guilabel:`Wrap on character` is set to :kbd:`Space` but the text is separated by commas, splitting will not occur.
+    If the label text does not contain line breaks (explicit or generated by wrapping), the split option will have no visible effect.

-  Check the |unchecked|:guilabel:`Limit number of features to be labeled to` to restrict the total number of features which will receive labels.
+  Check the |unchecked|:guilabel:`Limit number of features to be labeled to` to restrict the total number of features in the layer which will receive labels.
 * Both line and polygon layers offer the option to set a minimum size for the features to be labeled, using :guilabel:`Suppress labeling of features smaller than`.
 * For polygon features, you can also filter the labels to show according to